^

 • benign and malignant neoplasms of the female reproductive organs.

-To be surveyed at the doctor-gynecologist it is necessary on a regular basis!
-If nothing hurts and nothing bothers - it does not mean that everything is in order.
-As they say, "it is better to perebdet than to not have bad taste".
+You should be examined by a gynecologist regularly!
+If nothing hurts and nothing bothers you, it does not mean that everything is in order.
+As they say, "better safe than sorry."

-You must always think about your health, so the preferred protected sexual intercourse with barrier contraceptives (condoms, cervical caps).
+You should always think about your health, so it is preferable to have protected sexual intercourse with barrier contraceptives (condoms, cervical caps).

-At the first symptoms of the disease (itching, burning, discharge with an unpleasant odor), you should immediately go to the gynecologist.
-Very often the acute course of the disease turns into a chronic and practically, and even does not bother, but can cause chronic inflammation, and in the worst case, infertility.
+At the first symptoms of the disease (itching, burning, discharge with an unpleasant odor) you should immediately go to the gynecologist.
+Very often, the acute course of the disease becomes chronic and practically, or even does not bother at all, but can cause chronic inflammation, and in the worst case, infertility.

-Watch for the general state of your immunity.
-This will reduce the likelihood of contracting viral diseases (human papillomavirus, genital herpes and others).
+Monitor your overall immune health.
+This will reduce the likelihood of contracting viral diseases (human papillomavirus, genital herpes, etc.).

-Find yourself a "your" gynecologist.
-With whom you will be comfortable, and visits to it will not turn into torture.
-After all, they say that the hairdresser, dentist and gynecologist should be checked!
+Find yourself "your" gynecologist.
+With whom you will feel comfortable, and visits to him will not turn into torture.
+After all, they say that a hairdresser, dentist and gynecologist must be verified!

-Observing these simple tips of a gynecologist, you will avoid problems in the reproductive system.
+By following these simple tips from a gynecologist, you will avoid problems in the reproductive system.

 You are reporting a typo in the following text: